JJ/granada-off/text/freecmasonry.md

-#Francmasonry in Granada
+#Freemasonry in Granada

-For those in the know, Granada itself is a symbol of francmasonry.
+For those in the know, Granada itself is a symbol of freemasonry.
 Its main symbol is a pomegranate, *granada* in Spanish, a fruit that can be found all over the city.
 At the beginning of the Paseo del Salón there is a pomegranate fountain, bollards are capped by huge pomegranates, and in a roundabout that dots the incoming road from Jaén, a huge pomegranate greets the visitor.

 >That roundabout is the intersection of other two chapters, the one about roundabouts and the one about whorehouses and other sex-trading places.
 And now this one.
 Actually, it is going to become the keystone to the whole city.